Overview

 About 50 miles west of Boston, this section of the Mass Central Rail Trail includes a handful of completed—but disconnected—trail segments in a smattering of charming communities between Sterling and Barre.
 A nonprofit volunteer group called Wachusett Greenways is spearheading the effort to knit these pieces together.

-Begin your journey in Sterling at the shared parking lot of the Cider Mill Shops.
-The scenic, crushed-stone pathway heads south through wetlands and oak-pine forest.
-After 1.3 miles, you’ll cross a small bridge and ride along a berm between two bodies of water, West Waushacum Pond on one side and The Quag on the other.
+Leaving from Sterling at the shared parking lot of the Cider Mill Shops, The scenic, crushed-stone pathway heads south through wetlands and oak-pine forest.
+After 1.3 miles, the trail crosses a small bridge and rides along a berm between two bodies of water, West Waushacum Pond on one side and The Quag on the other.
 This popular fishing spot is noted for its abundance of both smallmouth and largemouth bass.
-In 0.3 mile, the trail ends at Gates Road; on the opposite side of the road, a parking lot is available.
+In 0.3 miles, this section reaches its end at Gates Road; on the opposite side of the road, a parking lot is available.

-When you reach the trailhead parking lot on River Street, the route pivots and heads northwest.
+Reaching the trailhead parking lot on River Street, the route pivots and heads northwest.
 The trail here is more challenging with steep turns and loose gravel and dirt, best suited for hiking or sturdy all-terrain bicycles.
-In 0.9 mile you’ll cross Manning Street and continue uphill through the dense canopy; this portion of the trail borders private land, so please be courteous.
+In 0.9 miles, the trail crosses Manning Street and continues uphill through the dense canopy; this portion of the trail borders private land, so please be courteous.
 Your adventure ends in 1.1 miles at Wachusett Street in Holden, where another trail parking lot is available.
 Cross Wachusett Street and you can continue riding on-road along Mill Street for 0.9 mile south to view Lovellville Falls and the remains of a mill on the Asnebumskit Brook.
 Though not marked as a bike route, it’s a quiet, wooded street.

 The trail picks up again in Rutland, about 5 miles to the west.
 The unpaved trail parallels East County Road for 1.2 miles with a parking lot on its northern end on Wachusett Street.
-An on-road route will connect you to the next section of trail.
-From the parking lot, ride on Wachusett southwest 1.3 miles and turn right onto Glenwood Road; in 0.6 mile, you’ll be at the next trailhead.
-From the Glenwood Road parking lot, you’ll have a pleasant journey heading southwest through forested conservation areas with wetlands and ponds, offering many opportunities for viewing local wildlife.
-About 2.5 miles into the trip, you’ll find yourself surrounded by the spectacular rocky cliffs that the railway cut through, offering a nice bit of natural air-conditioning on a hot summer day.
-Nearing the end of this section of trail, you’ll cross busy MA 122/Worcester Road; traffic moves at high speeds here, so use caution and listen for the rumble strips as a warning for oncoming vehicles.
-The trail soon parallels the Ware River before coming to an end at a spacious parking area next to MA 122 near Barre.
+An on-road route will connect trail users to the next section of the trail.
+From the parking lot, ride on Wachusett southwest 1.3 miles and turn right onto Glenwood Road; in 0.6 miles, the route reaches the next trailhead.
+From the Glenwood Road parking lot, trail users will have a pleasant journey heading southwest through forested conservation areas with wetlands and ponds, offering many opportunities for viewing local wildlife.
+About 2.5 miles into the trip, the trail is surrounded by the spectacular rocky cliffs that the railway cut through, offering a nice bit of natural air-conditioning on a hot summer day.
+Nearing the end of this section of trail, the trail crosses the busy MA 122/Worcester Road; traffic moves at high speeds here, so use caution and listen for the rumble strips as a warning for oncoming vehicles.
+The trail soon parallels the Ware River before coming to this section's western end at a spacious parking area next to MA 122 near Barre.

 Hardwick Section